waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## III.
 Agent & Tool Development Log (v63)
 ### A. Development Priorities
-- **`dungeon_navigator` tool:** CRITICAL PRIORITY.
-The tool must be redefined with a robust traversal algorithm (e.g., DFS) to ensure it can generate complete and valid exploration paths for complex dungeons.
+- **`dungeon_navigator` tool (v2 - DFS):** CRITICAL PRIORITY.
+The tool has been redefined with a DFS traversal algorithm.
+Needs to be tested and verified for reliability in complex dungeons like Silph Co.
 - **`pathfinder` tool improvement:** The current BFS-based tool is too simple.
 It must be improved or replaced with a more robust pathfinding algorithm (e.g., A*) that can handle dynamic obstacles and complex map features.

 ### B. Active Agents & Tools